marosan28/old-town-jewels/README.md

 3. Secure checkout: We have implemented secure payment methods and encrypted data transmission to protect our customers' personal and financial information.

+### What's New

+4. User Profiles: Added User profiles for customers where they can modify their personal information, date of birth, name, email and also change a password.

+5. Reviews: Added reviews on each product where customers can rate the product themselves and see the average rating of each product.
+Users are allowed to modify/delete their c omments.

+6. User emails: Users are now getting emails after each completed order with their order summary, price and payment method.

 ## For Owner
 1. Easy inventory management: We have provided tools for the owner to easily add, update, and delete products from the store's inventory.

 2. Detailed sales reports: The owner can access reports on sales data, including total revenue.

+3. Track payments: The owner can track payments on the admin dashboard and print a csv file of each order if desired.

 By following these strategies, we hope to create a positive user experience for our customers and encourage them to shop with us again in the future.